-The sculpture is made from small structural I-beams, 5×5 inch, that have been mitered and welded to create a continuous line of 90-degree angles in space.
-The inspiration of this piece is from an architectural column located at Cranbrook Academy of Art in Michigan.
-This column, near the Academy Library building, is a freestanding column with a decorative linear pattern on the surface.
+Saarinen’s Column is made from 5×5 inch I-beams, mitered and welded to create a continuous line of 90-degree angles in space.
+The inspiration for this piece was the decorative linear pattern found on an architectural column located at Cranbrook Academy of Art near Detroit.
+The artist was moved to create a three-dimensional version of the pattern.

-“My work represents an industrial age and presents characteristics of today’s modern age of technology.
-Through repetitive forms, mark making by the human hand, and precision of machines, my goal is to evoke human qualities to make for a more harmonious dialogue between the man-made object, nature, and human emotions.
-I am interested in the effects of an evolving industrialized world on our process as makers, from technology to craftsmanship.
-My work is exploring a balance of technology and hands on working methods to better understand the positive and negative effects of this digital age.” – Chris Yockey
+Yockey’s work is representative of the industrial age with characteristics of today’s age of technology.
+Through repetitive forms, mark-making by the human hand, and precision of machines, his goal is to evoke human qualities to make for a more harmonious dialogue between the man-made object, nature, and human emotions.